-In accordance with the Measures for the Administration of Pre-completion Sale of Commodity Properties, or Pre-completion Sale Measure, promulgated in November 1994 by MOHURD and amended on July 20, 2004, a developer intending to sell a commodity building before its construction work's completion must attend to the necessary pre-completion sale registration with the real estate administration authority of the relevant city or county to obtain a Permit for Pre-completion Sale of Commodity Properties.
+In accordance with the Measures for the Administration of Pre-completion Sale of Commodity Properties, or Pre-completion Sale Measure, promulgated in November 1994 by the MOHURD and amended on July 20, 2004, a developer intending to sell a commodity building before its construction work's completion must attend to the necessary pre-completion sale registration with the real estate administration authority of the relevant city or county to obtain a Permit for Pre-completion Sale of Commodity Properties.

-Commodity properties may only be sold before completion provided that:
+Commodity properties may only be sold before completion if:

-- the grant premium has been paid in full for the grant of the land use rights involved and a land use rights certificate has been obtained; - a Permit for Construction Work Planning and a Construction Permit have been obtained; - the funds invested in the development of the commodity properties put up for pre-completion sale represent 25% or more of the total investment in the project and the progress of works and the completion and delivery dates have been ascertained; and - the pre-completion sale has been registered and a Permit for Pre-completion Sale of Commodity Properties has been obtained.
+- the grant land premium has been paid in full for the grant of the land use rights involved and a land use rights certificate has been obtained; - a permit for construction work planning and a construction permit have been obtained; - the funds invested in the development of the commodity properties put up for pre-completion sale represent 25% or more of the total investment in the project and the progress of works and the completion and delivery dates have been ascertained; and - the pre-completion sale has been registered and a permit for pre-completion sale of commodity properties has been obtained.